Skip to content

 Name Type Description Default

-src_depth np.ndarray
+src_depth ndarray

 Depth map for the source view.